Of all human emotions, perhaps the most useless and destructive is self-pity.

 - People reckon such a person seem to have enough sympathy from themselves already.

 Does it have any benefits to self-pity?

-It might help delay facing things we don’t want to face, for example grieve the loss of someone you loved.
-It can lower expectations you have of yourself so that you don’t get disappointed.
+It might help delay facing things we don’t want to meet, for example, grieving the loss of someone you loved.
+It can lower the expectations you have of yourself so that you don’t get disappointed.
 Avoidance to deal with problems takes the pressure off and comes with immediate feelings of relieve.

 Can appearances can be deceiving when it comes to self-pity?

-”Their complaining is an unconscious attempt to elicit in others that which they desperately need but will not provide for themselves.”
+”Their complaining is an unconscious attempt to elicit in others that they desperately need but will not provide for themselves.”
 They have a hidden fear that they don’t matter.
 They take what they get and expect nothing more.
-Tina explains that if people around such a person lack to provide pity – it confirms the fear that they don’t matter.
+Tina explains that if people around such a person lack pity, it confirms the fear that they don’t matter.
 The individual becomes caught up in a vicious circle.
-The only way out for such an individual is to allow them to voice what they feel and support them in love in care.
+The only way out for such an individual is to voice what they feel and support them in love with care.

 Bitterness – ”God is often the target – why did He let that happen?”

-Low self- esteem – ”I am a victim of bullying” or ” I crave the acceptance of others to feel better about myself. ”
+Low self-esteem – ”I am a victim of bullying” or ” I crave others’ acceptance to feel better about myself. ”

-Lack of humor – ” taking life seriously, you don’t laugh at yourself ”
+Lack of humour – ” taking life seriously, you don’t laugh at yourself.”